Achterberg Dutch, GermanFrom the name of various places in the Netherlands and Germany, for example the village of

 "narrows, channel, strait", originally given to a person who lived by a strait.

-Langdon EnglishDerived from various places names, of Old English origin meaning
+Langdon EnglishDerived from the name of various places, of Old English origin meaning

 "long hill" (effectively